findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS-Guide to Decentralized Finance Without Getting Rekt.md

 Don't ape into something just because a tweet from an anon account with a pixwlated penguin smoking a cig for a profile picture told you to.
 Trust no one, and learn to be a blockchain detective.

 * **Check the contract:** Use tools like Base Explorer, Honeypot.is, and Tokensniffer to check the token's details.
-Thjere tools let you see if the token has dangerous functions and whether the liquidity pool can disappear leaving everyone with worthless tokens.
+These tools let you see if the token has dangerous functions and whether the liquidity pool can disappear leaving everyone with worthless tokens.
 * **Look at the tokenomics:** Who owns the tokens?
 Is one wallet holding 50% of the supply?
 If so, they can dump on you at any moment.
 It's not if, it's when.
 Run.
 * **Find the team:** Is the team anonymous?
 That’s common in crypto, but it can also be a risk.
 A doxxed team with a public reputation has a lot more to lose... and they can't just swap screen names and do it all over again.